ASLawan/alx-system_engineering-devops/0x1A-application_server/README.md

 ### Task 1: Setup production with Gunicorn
 - Install gunicorn
 - Serve content as above but with gunicorn

+### Task 2: Serve a page with Nginx
+- Configured nginx serve page with above-mentions route
+- Nginx proxy requests listening on port 5000